Yellow Tiger Swallowtails and the Dance of Summer

 —David Foster Wallace, The Pale King

-This entry was posted in Art in Nature, capturing light, Check this out, dancing, investigations of color, My Art, Puget Sound, summer, Uncategorized, Walking, Wild Life and tagged , , , , , , , .
+This entry was posted in Art in Nature, capturing light, Check this out, dancing, investigations of color, My Art, On the Salish Sea, summer, Walking, Wild Life and tagged , , , , , , , .
 Bookmark the permalink.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.